These are things to check if PayPal payments are not working.

 ipn_main_handler.phpfile are being denied for any reason.

-- If you have a SEFU or SEO contribution installed, try removing it and testing again.
+- If you have a SEFU or SEO plugin installed, try removing it and testing again.
 Some are not configured to allow PayPal processing.

 - If you’re using Payflow Pro (or Website Payments Pro UK), check your PayPal Manager area for any IP address restrictions.
 If you’ve got it restricted to only accept payment requests from certain IP addresses, make sure your webserver’s IP address is in the list.
 Or clear the list out completely.
 A call to PayPal tech support can verify whether they have any additional IP addresses recorded that you can’t see.